About The Ags United Inclusive Sports Program

 How Ags United Began

 Once the first game was planned, the department invited Team Davis members to participate in the Ags United event along with UC Davis students.
-In addition to these efforts, other opportunities have included helping to coordinate and host sports clinics on campus with Intercollegiate Athletics and, launching an employment development program at the ARC called WorkAbility which will now be extended to the newly opened Memorial Union.
+In addition to these efforts, other opportunities have included helping to coordinate and host sports clinics on campus with Intercollegiate Athletics and, launching an employment development program at the ARC, Memorial Union and other facilities called Workability.
 The Ags United program is just one part of the department’s long-term strategic plan to fulfill a set of core goals, one of which is community and inclusivity.

 More About Team Davis